Sneaky ‘Overwatch’ Players Are Gaming The Matchmaking System

 Because matchmaking options are significantly more limited during those hours, good teams become masters when compared with their competitors.
 As a result, they get a major buff to their ranking because the system does not discern (or not enough) the disparity in rankings during these matches.

-According to Kotaku, “Brazilian [Overwatch] players allege that six-stacks queue up for competitive matches in the very early morning.
+“Brazilian [Overwatch] players allege that six-stacks queue up for competitive matches in the very early morning.
 Then, fewer competitive players are online, so they’d be matched against lower-ranked players.
 It’s no contest.
-Their competitors are crushed, thereby increasing their rating.
+Their competitors are crushed, thereby increasing their rating,” According to Kotaku.

 The example given shows a massive disparity in ranks between the two teams.
 A 2709 rating puts one team in the Platinum tier, while the 4439 rating puts the other in the Grand Master.
 The ranking difference is huge, because the tiers go Platinum, Diamond, Master, then Grand Master.
 Taking advantage of the matchmaking system means a team can “farm” lower tier teams and artificially boost the exploiters’ ranking.

-So besides the issue of players being able to have fun in their matches due to balanced, fair gameplay, there are a few other problems with teams abusing matchmaking.
+Besides the issue of players being able to have fun in their matches due to balanced, fair gameplay, there are a few other problems with teams abusing matchmaking.

 There are a limited number of slots available in the higher tiers, and the end-of-season rewards are appropriate to the level.
-Grand Master ranked players get 3000 CP, which is exactly enough to purchase one of the highly coveted golden skins for a weapon.
+Grand Master ranked players get 3000 CP, which is exactly enough to purchase one of the highly-coveted golden skins for a weapon.
 All other ranks get a significantly lesser amount in gradient, but none of them will receive enough CP to immediately purchase a golden skin.

 As such, players able to exploit matchmaking are likely to be rewarded with extremely valuable items if Blizzard fails to step in and address the issue.

 Despite the issues currently existing with matchmaking, there are few good solutions.
 Despite being an exploit, it is arguably a legitimate use of the Overwatch matchmaking system.
 What if these players are only able to get on at these late hours?
 How would it be fair to penalize them for playing together?
 Not only that, but Overwatch encourages players to join as a group.
-And obviously, a team that plays together a lot is going to be much more successful than a group of strangers thrown together for a match, which makes a consistent six person group a highly effective method of winning games.
+And obviously, a team that plays together a lot is going to be much more successful than a group of strangers thrown together for a match, which makes a consistent six-person group a highly-effective method of winning games.

 One of the proposed solutions is to implement a true solo queue.
 In this setup, individual players can join a competitive queue consisting solely of other solo players, so teams do not get in the way.
 League of Legends has demonstrated this to be an effective tactic, as their system allows for teams, flex groups, as well as a solo/duo queue, preventing (or at least lessening) exploits such as the one Overwatch is currently experiencing.

 So what are your thoughts on players exploiting the matchmaking system of Overwatch?
-Tell us your thoughts in the comments section below!
+Tell us your thoughts in the comments section below.

 [Featured Image by QSO4YOU|Flickr| Cropped and Resized | CC BY-SA 2.0 ]